aulonvishesella/Aphasia-App-Unity/README.md

 -> Writing scripts in C# to implement voice recongition, audio , levels, scoring system, record system, character movement, interactions with other virtual people in the world and so on

--> Using Unity to design a virtual world of three different levels, applying animations for assets
+-> Using Unity to design a virtual world of three different virtual world levels

 -> Saving data